Bird watching on the bay makes Morecambe Bay one of the finest sites for birdwatching in Britain.

 Furthermore, set against the magical backdrop of the Lakeland fells, it’s an ever-changing world of water and sand.

-Tens of thousands of waders, wildfowl and gulls winter or breed, or pass through on their migrations from the Artic to Africa.
+Tens of thousands of waders, wildfowl and gulls winter or breed, or pass through on their migrations from the Arctic to Africa.

 Consequently, making it of truly national and international importance.